darkreapyre/LNN/README.md

 >**Note:** Ensure to add the name of the S3 Bucket and AWS Region used during deployment to get the correct results files created during the training process.

-## Prediction API
+### Step 4.
+Prediction API
 The final production application

 ## Troubleshooting
-Since the framework launches a significant amount to Asynchronous Lambda functions without any pre-warming, the **CloudWatch** logs may display an error similar to the following:
+Since the framework launches a significant amount of Asynchronous Lambda functions without any pre-warming, the **CloudWatch** logs may display an error similar to the following:
+**Streams for /aws/lambda/TrainerLambda**
 ```python
     list index out of range: IndexError
     Traceback (most recent call last):